IsmailOuazzani/Virtual-Fencing/README.md

 # Team Finding Ewe
 ## Receiver
-receiver.py is ran on the receiver, or arduino nano rp2040 board, using CircuitPython.
+receiver.py is ran on the receiver, or Arduino Nano rp2040 board, using CircuitPython.
 It should be renamed code.py
 ## Transmitter
-transmitter.py is ran on the transmitter, or pico board, using Micropython.
+transmitter.py is ran on the transmitter, or Raspberry Py Pico board, using MicroPython.
 It should be renamed code.py .
 Note that it also requires the two libraries, httpParser.py and esp8266.py, which were modified from [this link](https://circuitdigest.com/microcontroller-projects/interfacing-esp8266-01-wifi-module-with-raspberry-pi-pico).
 Further functionnalities can be added to the code using [this link](https://room-15.github.io/blog/2015/03/26/esp8266-at-command-reference/).
 ### Steps to use run the code on the transmitter
 1. Install [Thonny](https://thonny.org/)